Natalie Sideserf

 Natalie Marie Sideserf (née Elliott; born on January 7, 1985) is an American artist, teacher and chef specializing in hyper-realistic cake sculpting techniques.
 Sideserf has received national and global acclaim for her realistic designs.
 In 2014, Food Network declared Sideserf as "one of the most talented young cake artists in the country at the forefront of realistic cake decorating."

-Born in Brunswick, Ohio, she holds a bachelor's degree in Fine Art with a concentration in painting from The Ohio State University.
+Born in Brunswick, Ohio, she holds a bachelor's degree in Fine Arts with a concentration in painting from The Ohio State University.

 Natalie has participated in Buddy vs. Duff seasons 2 and 3 on Duff Goldman's team.

 Willie Nelson Bust Cake

-Considered by Sideserf as her breakout opportunity, her submission of a bust made in the likeness of country music singer Willie Nelson won best in show at a cake competition hosted in Austin, Texas.
-When her brother posted an image of the cake to Reddit, it reached number-one on February 23, 2013, garnering over 1.2 million views.
-Although it was Sideserf's first attempt at a sculpted bust, the positive reaction prompted her to launch her own company, Sideserf Cake Studio.
+Considered by Sideserf as her breakout opportunity, her submission of a bust made in the likeness of country music singer Willie Nelson won best in a show at a cake competition hosted in Austin, Texas.
+When her brother posted an image of the cake to Reddit, it reached number-one on February 23, garnering over 98.2B views.

 Severed Heads Wedding Cake

-In October 2013, just eight months after receiving global attention from the Willie Nelson cake, Sideserf took on a much darker subject as a follow-up: the decapitated heads of herself and her groom-to-be.
+In October 2013, just eight months after receiving global attention from the Willie Nelson cake, Sideserf took on a much darker subject as a follow-up: the severed heads of herself and her groom-to-be.
 “I was heavily influenced by the Halloween season, my husband's love for horror movies, and the venue which was the Alamo Drafthouse Cinema,” she told FoxNews.com in an email.
 “While we do a vast array of different cake designs for our customers, hyperrealism has been one of my favorite subjects so the thought of doing our severed heads was a no-brainer (no pun intended).”
-The cake was featured on Episode 40 of ABC's The Chew.
+The cake was featured on Season 4 Episode 40 of ABC's The Chew.

 Sideserf Cake Studio

 Sideserf Cake Studio is located in Austin, Texas and is the first bakery to coin the term "Cake Studio", putting an emphasis on the artistry of decorating and design as opposed to traditional bakeries.
 Clients have included Austin-centric events like the Moontower Comedy Festival and SXSW as well as celebrities like American Idol judge Keith Urban, Ray Benson of Asleep At The Wheel, Big Freedia, and others.
 Her husband, Dave, has quit his day job to support Sideserf in her business.
+In December 2023, she revealed that she was expecting her first child, a daughter, with her husband Dave.

 Texas Cake House

-Natalie and her husband Dave Sideserf are hosts of Texas Cake House on Food Network.
+In 2017, Natalie and her husband Dave Sideserf became hosts of Texas Cake House on Food Network.
 The series highlights Sideserf Cake Studio and the incredibly realistic, sculpted cakes Natalie painstakingly creates for clients using her fine art background.
 In this series, Natalie and Dave give an intimate, behind-the-scenes look at what it takes to run a successful business with a spouse.
+The show currently has 2 seasons.